-Super Bowl ads dialed up ‘fun’ as an antidote to politics
+Super Bowl ads dialed up fun as an antidote to politics

 But there were still some serious messages in the mix.

-The NFL ran a 60-second ad about the devastation police violence has on families.
+The NFL ran a 60-second ad about the devastation police violence has on families and its Inspire Change Initiative that was created to spread awareness of social justice issues.
+But some criticized the ad as league hypocrisy given the exile of former player Colin Kaepernick over similar issues.

+Kapernick started a wave of protests about social and racial injustice by kneeling during the national anthem at games.
+“Every attempt by the @NFL to rehabilitate its image among Black viewers will ring hollow as long as Kaepernick is still unsigned to an NFL team,” tweeted Rashad Robinson, president of advocacy group Color of Change.
+“You cannot co-opt his message and blackball him at the same time.”

 Microsoft showcased Katie Sowers, the first female coach in a Super Bowl game.
 And New York Life focused on the different types of love in its ad.
 Verizon enlisted Harrison Ford to voice an ad that salutes first responders.

 Google’s ad stood out.
 It features a man reminiscing about his wife, using the Google Assistant feature to pull up old photos of her and past vacations.